 Creamy potato soup is a delicious, basic comfort food that is easy to fix and not too time consuming to prepare.
 I love the creamy texture and the rich flavor.
-The rich flavor comes from the chicken stock, in which the potatoes are cooked.
+Potatoes are cooked in chicken stock, which adds a rich flavor to the soup.

 This recipe will make more soup than what Jeff and I will eat for a meal, so I refrigerate what is left.
-It will reheat well for lunches or dinner.
+The soup reheats well for lunches or dinner.
+It makes a tasty lunch to take to the office.
 The soup can be frozen, but will be a little watery when reheated, so I don't recommend freezing.

-The soup can be a meal by itself, or served with a side salad and a warm hunk of bread.
+Creamy Potato soup is a meal by itself, or serve it with a side salad and a warm hunk of bread for a more filling meal.
 Whatever your choice, the soup is sure to please!

 I hope you enjoy!